gShivam29/Built_Redis_From_Scratch/README.md

 # RedisLite: A Redis Clone Built From Scratch

 Experience the power of in-memory databases — rebuilt from the ground up. **RedisLite** is a lightweight, blazing-fast database inspired by Redis, featuring custom-built data structures, persistent storage, and sorted sets.
 All handcrafted, no external DB engines used.
-Built using C/C++.
+Built using C and C++.

 ---